Archive for the 'L' Category

 with your slow touch.”

-“Thank you” she said
+“Thank you” she said.

-and she took the puzzle
+And she took the puzzle.

-and walked away.
+And she walked away.

 Trouble.